Who pays the bill?

 Only one side pays for the connection.

 The unit for charging is connection-based.
-The link between two trackers is considered as a connection, regardless of the number of people actively using the tracker on either end.
+The link between two trackers is considered a connection, regardless of the number of people actively using the tracker on either end.